 - Use your knowledge and experience to coach your followers.
 If you don’t have time for all of them, select some key individuals who can cascade your knowledge to other team members.

 Professor Jean Hartley adds her thoughts in the following video.

 Looking at this from the opposite perspective, followers may be reluctant to be developed if they feel you are asking too much of them.
 For example, they may argue that they aren’t paid enough to take on more responsibility or resent you delegating tasks that they aren’t interested in.
 Development planning should include discussion with your followers, giving them a voice and allowing you to explain the business needs that must be addressed.

 Think about an individual or group of people you want to develop into more effective followers or prepare for leadership in the future.
 They might be members of an existing team; a social group that you want to inspire; or social media followers that you want to build on Twitter or LinkedIn.

 Once you’ve identified the person or group that you want to develop, spend a few minutes thinking about how you could inspire or develop them.
 What could you do to explore their needs and expectations?

 Summarise your thinking below:

 Now that you’ve started thinking about followers, use your leadership journal to continue to explore these ideas and form a plan.
 It would be great if you could implement some aspect of follower development over the next few weeks and months.
-Use the GROW Tool in your Toolkit to plan your next steps.
+Use the GROW Tool in your Toolkit [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] to plan your next steps.